alsoGAMER/BotBase/README.md

 - `/whisper ID msg`: Send `msg` to a specific user.
 HTML and markdown formatting supported
 - `/update ID`: Updates the user's info in the database, if they've changed
 - `/busy`: Sets your admin status as busy/not busy to silence/unsilence support requests to you
 - `/clearflood [ID]` - Clears the antiflood local storage.
-If an user ID is given, only that user's cache is purged, otherwise the whole module-level cache is reset-
+If a user ID is given, only that user's cache is purged, otherwise the whole module-level cache is reset-

 __Warning__: Altough acting on users by their username is supported, it is not recommended.
-Users can change their name and the bot wouldn't detect this change until you send the `/update` command.
+Users can change their name, and the bot wouldn't detect this change until you send the `/update` command.
 A telegram user can never change its ID (without deleting his own account) so that's way more reliable!

 ### Plugins - Antiflood